Personalized Dermatology • Prescription Required

 Optimized Penetration Enhancement

-pH-adjusted vehicles and specialized penetration enhancers deliver actives deeper into the epidermis for improved melanin regulation.
+pH-adjusted vehicles and specialized penetration enhancers deliver active ingredients deeper into the epidermis for improved melanin regulation.

 Reduced Irritation & Side Effects